AdobeDocs/contributor.en/help/writing-essentials/general-writing-guidance.md

 ### Parallel lists{#lists}

 Using parallel construction for lists makes reading and scanning easy.
-Lists include a TOC, bullet lists, or numbered lists.
+Lists include a TOC (table of contents), bullet (unordered) lists, or numbered lists.

 Example TOC with parallel entries: